Dexta15/OPI.network/README.md

 OPI uses a fork of **ord 0.14.0** with minimal changes to maintain compatibility with base layer rules.
 Also, OPI is built with **modularity** in mind.
 The main indexer indexes all text/json inscriptions and modules can extend it with different meta-protocols.
 All modules in OPI have been built with **reorg protection**.

-Currently OPI has modules for **BRC-20**, **Bitmap** and **SNS**, we'll add new modules over time.
+Currently OPI has modules for **BRC-20**, **Bitmap** and **SNS(social networking service)**, we'll add new modules over time.
 Pull Requests are welcomed for other meta-protocols.

 ## Main Meta-Protocol Indexer

 **Meta-Protocol indexer** sits in the core of OPI.
 It indexes **all json/text inscriptions** and their **first 2 transfers**.
 Transfer limit can be changed via `INDEX_TX_LIMIT` variable in ord fork.
 This limit has been added since there are some UTXO's with a lot of inscription content and their movement floods transfers tables.
 Also, base indexing of most protocols only needs the first two transfers.
-BRC-20 becomes invalid after 2 hops, bitmap and SNS validity is calculated at inscription time.
+BRC-20 becomes invalid after 2 hops, bitmap and SNS (Social Networking Service.) validity is calculated at inscription time.

 ## BRC-20 Indexer / API